jatingarg619/GRPO/README.md

 - CUDA-compatible GPU (recommended)
 - For training: At least 16GB VRAM recommended

+## Hugging Face Model and Demo

+The fine-tuned model is available at: [jatingocodeo/phi2-grpo](https://huggingface.co/jatingocodeo/phi2-grpo)

+A Gradio demo is also available to try the model interactively.

 ## Notes

 - The model uses automatic device mapping and will use GPU if available
 - Generation parameters can be adjusted in the script for different response characteristics
 - Training logs and checkpoints are saved in the `phi2-grpo-output` directory
-- Final trained model is saved in `phi2-grpo-final` # GRPO
+- Final trained model is saved in `phi2-grpo-final`